 Yet there must also be an overall tone to the book that is reflective of the attitude a writer has to the overall story arc that is being offered.
 Mixing tones on the overall theme creates confusion because it changes the perspective.

-This is why it is important to know the types of tone in writing and how they relate to the voice being used.
-With the right style, it becomes easier to communicate the key points a writer is trying to make to the reader.
+This is why it is important to know the types of tone in writing and how they relate to the writer’s voice.
+With the right combination of tone and voice, it becomes easier to communicate your key points to the reader.